goneal26/whatdo/README.md

 - Adds items to a list of "global" tasks.
 - Randomly select a task from that list to work on.
-- Mark the tasks as complete/incomplete.
-- Global task list stored in a readable Markdown file.
+- Global task list stored in a human-readable text file.

 ## Usage

 Grab a random unfinished task to work on from the global list:

 ```
-hobbypicker
+whatdo
 ```

-Hobbypicker essentially "shuffles" the tasks when you do this.
+whatdo essentially "shuffles" the tasks when you do this.
 This way, the same task is not picked twice in a row, and it's not until it has gone through every task that you see the same one again.

 Add tasks to the list directly as single-word arguments:

 ```
-hobbypicker add painting reading biking
+whatdo add painting reading biking
 ```

 List all tasks:

 ```
-hobbypicker list
+whatdo list
 ```

 Remove a task:

 ```
-hobbypicker drop reading
+whatdo drop reading
 ```

 Remove all tasks:

 ```
-hobbypicker clear
+whatdo clear
 ```

 ## Configuration